phlalx/sawadee/README.md

 ### How does it work?

-This describes the current stage of the project.
+This my current understanding of the protocol and is subject to change!

 A bittorrent file is encoded as [bencode](https://en.wikipedia.org/wiki/Bencode).
 First step is to decode the torrent file (we use the `bencode` library) and extract the relevant information (including the server `tracker` URL).
 Next step is to http-query the tracker to retrieve the list of peers sharing (parts of) the file.
 One important parameter of the query is the 20-bytes string `sha1` value of the info section of the torrent file.
 This will identify the file in subsequent queries.

-Once we know the list of peers, we'll contact each of them using a binary protocol.
+Once we know the list of peers, we'll talk with each of them using a binary protocol.
 This is done in two steps.
  * an initial handshake (one round-trip message exchange)
- * then queries to get parts of the file.
+ * then (binary asynchronous) messages to get parts of the file.

+Current stage of the project:
+ * we query only one peer
-At that stage, only the handshake is functional (with exactly one peer).
-The binary messages are implemented (via serialization of `Message.t`) but the protocol remains to be done.
+ * The handshake is functional (in `App_layer`).
+ * Binary messages are implemented (via serialization of `Message.t`).
+ * Per-peer state (including socket read/write, choked, interested status...) is maintained in `Peer`.
+ * A `File.t` is divided in `Piece.t`.
+Each `Piece.t` is furthermore divided in blocks (Bitset.t describes the blocks of a piece already downloaded).
+ * In the application layer `App_layer`, after the handshake, three services are launched.
+One wait for peer messages (block of files, information on pieces ownership...).
+The other one pings the peer at regular interval.
+The last one requests for pieces.
+ * At regular interval, we look for the first not yet requested piece that is owned by the peer and request all the blocks.

+This is still very basic, a lot remains to be done.
+Immediate next steps:
+* Manage multiple peers
+* see which block to request based on rarity first
+* re-request block if needed
+* don't request blocks at regular interval but as soon as possible
+* Dealing with failure.
+Catch exception in async jobs and pack them in return values.

 ### Resources and libs